Bam Bam Bigelow: Early appearances (1998–1999)

 In November 1998, Bigelow abruptly left ECW after experiencing bounced checks, signing what Brian Fitz and Christopher Murray described as a "lucrative" two-year contract with World Championship Wrestling.
-He made his return on the November 16, 1998 episode of Monday Nitro, interrupting a match between Scott Putski and Chavo Guerrero Jr. After attacking both competitors, Bigelow called out World Heavyweight Champion Goldberg and brawled with him in the ring.
+He made his return to WCW on the November 16, 1998, episode of Monday Nitro, interrupting a match between Chavo Guerrero Jr. and Scott Putski.
+After attacking both competitors, Bigelow called out WCW World Heavyweight Champion Goldberg and brawled with him in the ring.
 At World War 3 on November 22, Bigelow interfered in the titular match, attacking Goldberg.
 In his first match back with the company, he wrestled Goldberg to a no contest on the December 7 episode of Monday Nitro.
 At Starrcade on December 27, Bigelow was one of several wrestlers to interfere in the main event bout between Goldberg and Kevin Nash, helping Nash pin Goldberg for the first time in his career and win the WCW World Heavyweight Championship.
 After defeating Wrath at Souled Out in January 1999, Bigelow lost to Goldberg at SuperBrawl IX the following month.

 In March 1999, Bigelow lost to Rey Mysterio Jr., helping establish him as a "giant killer".
 Later that month, he entered a tournament for the vacant WCW United States Heavyweight Championship, losing to Meng in the first round.
 He began competing in WCW's nascent hardcore division, including a triple threat falls count anywhere match against fellow ECW alumni Raven and Hardcore Hak at Uncensored, a hardcore match against Hak at Spring Stampede, a kendo stick match against Hugh Morrus on Monday Nitro, and a hardcore match against Brian Knobbs at Slamboree.

 Jersey Triad (1999)

-On the May 31, 1999 episode of Monday Nitro, Bigelow and Diamond Dallas Page challenged Raven and Perry Saturn for the WCW World Tag Team Championship.
+On the May 31, 1999, episode of Monday Nitro, Bigelow and Diamond Dallas Page challenged Raven and Perry Saturn for the WCW World Tag Team Championship.
 After Bigelow and Page attacked Raven prior to the match, Saturn faced them alone until Chris Kanyon joined the match as a substitute for Raven; however, Bigelow and Page pinned Kanyon to win the Championship.
 The following week on Nitro, Kanyon joined Page and Bigelow to form a stable, the Jersey Triad.
 Page and Bigelow lost the WCW World Tag Team Championship to Saturn and Chris Benoit on the June 10 episode of Thunder.
 At The Great American Bash later that month, Page and Kanyon defeated Benoit and Saturn for the Championship following interference from Bigelow; subsequently, they enacted the "Freebird Rule", meaning Bigelow was also recognized as champion and any two members of the Jersey Triad could defend the Championship.
 At Bash at the Beach, The Jersey Triad successfully defended the Championship against Saturn and Benoit in a handicap match.
 Their reign lasted until Road Wild in August 1999, when they lost to Harlem Heat.
 The Jersey Triad disbanded the following month.